 If you’re having trouble running the tests, please consider raising a bug report using the guidelines in the Bug Reports section.

 Contributions will not be merged until they’ve been code reviewed.
 You should implement any code review feedback unless you strongly object to it.
-In the event that you object to the code review feedback, you should make your case clearly and calmly.
-If, after doing so, the feedback is judged to still apply, you must either apply the feedback or withdraw your contribution.
+If you object to the code review feedback, you should make your case clearly and calmly.
+If, after doing so, the feedback is judged to apply still, you must either incorporate the feedback or withdraw your contribution.

 If you are new or relatively new to Open Source, welcome!
 The Hyper project aims to be a gentle introduction to the world of Open Source.
-If you’re concerned about how best to contribute, please consider mailing a maintainer or asking for help on IRC.
+If you’re concerned about how best to contribute, please consider mailing a maintainer or asking for help on our Gitter community.

 Please also check the Get Early Feedback section.